 Your own Virtual Machine

-I’m not going to bother listing a pros and cons here because I wouldn’t recommend doing this UNLESS you plan to go all in with a Virtual Machine set up.
+I’m not going to bother listing a pros and cons here because I wouldn’t recommend doing this UNLESS you’re stuck on Windows 7 / 8 or an older version of Windows 10 like 1809.

 Which One Should I Use?

-If you’re interested in Docker, you’re a smart person and you probably came to the conclusion that using Docker for Mac or Docker for Windows is a good idea (if you can run it).
+If you’re interested in Docker, you’re a smart person and you probably came to the conclusion that using Docker for Mac or Docker for Windows is a good idea as long as you can run it.

 My recommendation would be to try Docker for Mac / Windows first, and test it against your actual use cases.
 The performance issues may or may not be a concern, especially since everyone’s needs and computer specs are different.

 I want to mention a “roll your own VM” solution for Windows users because I feel like there’s an even better way to run Docker on Windows if you also like Linux and are stuck not being able to use modern versions of Windows 10.

 There’s no dual booting and Linux applications (even graphical apps) run in their own floating windows.
 Then you can install Docker natively on Linux inside of the VM.